 Water Main Flushing Program

-- South and east of US Route 34 (Ogden Ave.) - All areas of the City.
+- South and east of US Route 34 (Ogden Ave.) and Montgomery Rd. - All areas of the City.

 Flushing may occur Monday through Saturday between 7 a.m. and 6 p.m.